Can we catch a glimpse of the Northern Lights locally?

 With a G3 storm, there will be a Kp index of 7.
 That is usually strong enough to see the aurora at around 50 degrees latitude and that’s just a little too far north of us.

-In the past, some in our area have taken beautiful photos using long exposure to capture some of the gorgeous colors dancing in the northern sky with storms of this strength.
+With the recent past geomagnetic storms, some in our area have taken beautiful photos using long exposure to capture some of the gorgeous colors dancing in the northern sky.

 They were usually in dark, remote northern areas and also seen with long exposure photography.